Selling Your House

 After you’ve spent some time visiting open houses and getting to know your local market, you might test your newfound knowledge.
 Make a game out of walking through the open house before peeking at the list price.
 Then guess what that figure is.

-When your guesses get within about $20,000 to $50,000 of the actual list price (if it’s a home within the median range), you’re almost ready to figure out what your own house is worth—or at least, should realistically be listed at.
+When your guesses get within about $20,000 to $50,000 of the actual list price (if it’s a home within the median range), you’re almost ready to figure out what your own house is worth—or at least, what it should realistically be listed at.

 How Much Will You Spend to Sell Your Home?